cooljimy84/TorqueKiaTheme/README.md

 See: https://creativecommons.org/licenses/by-sa/4.0/

-This theme has been tweaked to match the colour of the Kia 2019 proceed dashboard.
+This theme has been tweaked to match the colour of the Kia 2019 proceed CD dashboard.
 I have also used AI (yuck i know) to upscale and clean the images a little to make them less square on my display.
 I will be adding custom PIDs with gauages to match at somepoint, when i have scanned the car fully.